List of Napalm Death band members: History

-Mick Harris departed after releasing Harmony Corruption (1990) in 1991.
+Mick Harris departed after releasing Harmony Corruption (1990) in February 1991.
 His replacement was Danny Herrera.

 The next line-up change was Greenway's departure in 1996.
 He was replaced by Phil Vane of Extreme Noise Terror, a band with Greenway joined after his departure.
 Vane remained with the band for a few months before being expelled.
 Greenway then returned to record vocals for Inside the Torn Apart (1997); Vane subsequently re-joined Extreme Noise Terror.

 Pintado departed by April 2005, having not played on their past two studio albums.
 He was not replaced and the band reverted to having one guitarist.
 Mitch Harris went on indefinite touring hiatus in 2014; his touring replacement has been John Cooke who had previously acted as road manager, driver, as well as substitute vocalist and bassist in 2010 and 2012 respectively.
+In 2026, on a podcast with Matt Mills from Heavy Stories Podcast Shane Embury confirmed that Mitch Harris is not in Napalm Death anymore.
 Other substitutes included ex-Brutal Truth and Nuclear Assault guitarist Erik Burke.